A guide to Slack's Discovery APIs

 - Have read and write access in Slack

-- Ensure confidential information (such as national insurance/personal ID numbers) isn’t shared within your Slack workspaces
+- Ensure confidential information (like social security numbers) isn't shared within your Slack workspaces

-- Allow authorised personnel to manage workspace activity and enforce predefined policies on messages and files shared in Slack
+- Allow authorized personnel to manage workspace activity and enforce predefined policies on messages and files shared in Slack

 - Allow quarantined messages and files to be reviewed or removed